Sasho80/5.2.-Loops-ExamProblems/README.md

 Hints and Guidelines
 Let’s solve the problem step by step: read the input data, iterate over the years, check the heritage and print the output.
+04.Problem: Hospital
+For a certain period of time, patients arrive at the hospital every day for an examination.
+It has initially 7 doctors.
+Each doctor can treat only one patient per day, but sometimes there is a shortage of doctors, so the remaining patients are sent to other hospitals.
+Every third day the hospital makes calculations and if the count of untreated patients is greater than the count of treated ones, another doctor is appointed.
+Appointment takes place before the daily patient acceptance begins.
+Write a program, that calculates for a given period of time, the count of treated and untreated patients.
+Input Data
+Input is read from the console and contains:
+• On the first line – the period, for which you need to make calculations.
+Integer in the range of [1 … 1000].
+• On the next lines (equal to the count of days) – count of the patients, who arrive for treatment for the current day.
+Integer in the range of [0 … 10 000].
+Output Data
+Print on the console 2 lines:
+218 Programming Basics with C#
+• On the first line: “Treated patients: {count of treated patients}.”
+• On the second line: “Untreated patients: {count of untreated patients}.”
+Sample Input and Output
+Input  Output           Comments
+4
+7
+27
+9
+1
+Problem: Hospital
+For a certain period of time, patients arrive at the hospital every day for an examination.
+It has initially 7 doctors.
+Each doctor can treat only one patient per day, but sometimes there is a shortage of doctors, so the remaining patients are sent to other hospitals.
+Every third day the hospital makes calculations and if the count of untreated patients is greater than the count of treated ones, another doctor is appointed.
+Appointment takes place before the daily patient acceptance begins.
+Write a program, that calculates for a given period of time, the count of treated and untreated patients.
+Input Data
+Input is read from the console and contains:
+• On the first line – the period, for which you need to make calculations.
+Integer in the range of [1 … 1000].
+• On the next lines (equal to the count of days) – count of the patients, who arrive for treatment for the current day.
+Integer in the range of [0 … 10 000].
+Output Data
+Print on the console 2 lines:
+218 Programming Basics with C#
+• On the first line: “Treated patients: {count of treated patients}.”
+• On the second line: “Untreated patients: {count of untreated patients}.”
+Sample Input and Output
+Input Output                  Comments
+4     Treated patients: 23.
+Day 1: 7 treated and 0 untreated patients for the day
+7     Untreated patients: 21.
+Day 2: 7 treated and 20 untreated patients for the day
+27                            Day 3: By this moment the treated patients are 14, 9                             and untreated ones – 20 –> New doctor is appointed.
+1                             –> 8 treated and 1 untreated patients for the day
+                              Day 4: 1 treated and 0 untreated patients for the day
+                              Total: 23 treated and 21 untreated patients.
+Input Output
+3     Treated patients: 21.
+7     Untreated patients: 0.
+7
+7
+Input Output
+6     Treated patients: 40.
+25    Untreated patients: 87.
+25
+25
+25
+25
+2
+Hints and Guidelines
+Let’s solve the problem step by step: read the input data, calculate the number treated and untreated patients and print the output.